kelseycat/guessing_game/README.md

 Taking the response and comparing it to the stored answer value.

+Creating a list of incorrect guesses.

-Creating one of three possible alert messages, one if correct, another if incorrect.
+Creating one of three possible messages with images though the DOM; one if correct, another if incorrect.